awsdocs/iam-user-guide/doc_source/example_iam_CreateAccountAlias_section.md

 +  For API details, see [CreateAccountAlias](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-iam/classes/createaccountaliascommand.html) in *AWS SDK for JavaScript API Reference*\.

 **SDK for JavaScript V2**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascript/example_code/iam#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascript/example_code/iam#code-examples)\.

 ```